panoptic-labs/docs/docs/developers/V1.0/contract.PanopticPool.md

 ### MAX_SPREAD
-The maximum allowed ratio for a single chunk, defined as: removedLiquidity / netLiquidity.
+The maximum allowed ratio for a single chunk, defined as `removedLiquidity / netLiquidity`.

-*The long premium spread multiplier that corresponds with the MAX_SPREAD value depends on VEGOID, which can be explored in this calculator: https://www.desmos.com/calculator/mdeqob2m04.*
+*The long premium spread multiplier that corresponds with the MAX_SPREAD value depends on VEGOID, which can be explored in this calculator: [https://www.desmos.com/calculator/mdeqob2m04](https://www.desmos.com/calculator/mdeqob2m04).*

 ```solidity